Recognition of Prior Experiential Learning (RPEL)

 Frequently Asked Questions

-All enquiries should be directed in the first instance to the APL team who will arrange for a tutorial/workshop to take place between the enquirer and the relevant course tutor.
+All enquiries should be directed in the first instance to the RPL team who will arrange for you to have a discussion with the relevant course tutor.

-At this tutorial you will discuss the claim further and look together at the experience you have and the evidence you can gather.
-You will either be matching a taught module’s Learning Outcomes or writing your own.
+In this discussion you will look together at the experience you have and the evidence you can gather.
+You will either be matching a taught module’s learning outcomes or writing your own.
 The evidence should therefore be equivalent to a certain academic level and amount of credit.

-If it is decided that you have insufficient experience/ evidence, your APEL claim can be abandoned at this point, without charge.
+If it is decided that you have insufficient experience/ evidence, your RPEL application can be abandoned at this point, without charge.

-If your claim is viable you will complete an APEL proposal form.
+If your application is deemed viable you will complete an RPEL Proposal Form.
 Once you have both signed this document you have committed yourself to this process and cannot choose subsequently to undertake module(s) in its place.
-You will be charged a fee for the support you gain and the assessment of your APEL claim, whether or not your claim is successful.
+You will be charged a fee for the support you gain and the assessment of your RPEL application, whether or not it is successful.

-The following points will also be discussed, decided and noted on your APEL Proposal form:
+The following points will also be decided and noted in your RPEL Proposal form:

 -